arboleya/coffee-toaster/README.md

 In debug mode (option -d) files will be all compiled individually inside a folder called "toaster" in the same directory you have your release file, aiming to ease the debugging process.

-For example, if you have "release/app.js", a folder will be created in "/release/toaster" and all your CoffeeScript files will be copileted to Javascript inside "release/toaster/classes/".
+For example, if you have "release/app.js", a folder will be created in "release/toaster" and all your CoffeeScript files will be compiled to Javascript inside "release/toaster/classes/".

 Bellow is a directory structure representing this: